 With student loan debt at an all-time high, saving on college tuition is more important than ever.
 In fact, many students are getting smarter about their college choices and, in some cases, even opting to study online.

 However, there are still a few ways you can get a traditional college experience while saving on your education costs.
 And with the mounting cost of student loan debt in the U.S., saving money on tuition is more important than ever.

 1. Start With Community College

 Community college is the most affordable way to begin your education.
 By starting at an in-state community college, you gain access to both federal and state financial aid options while also saving THOUSANDS compared to private universities.

-Financial aid tends to go further at community college due to the overall lower cost of attendance.
+Financial aid tends to go further at community colleges due to the overall lower cost of attendance.
 Additionally, you don’t have to worry about the cost of student housing or meal plans, which can significantly reduce the amount of money you need.

 2. Filing FAFSA®

 At Frank, we’re all about filing FAFSA®.
-You can fill out the application in under 7 minutes and be on your way to saving thousands of dollars on your college education.
+You can fill out the application in only minutes and be on your way to saving thousands of dollars on your college education.